JuniperP/whats-that-shape/README.md

 # whats-that-shape
-What shape is that?
 A neural network to figure out whether a shape is a circle, square, or triangle.